 - Some moths are able to detect the ultrasonic calls of bats and will perform evasive maneuvers to avoid being eaten.
 This adaptive ability is seen as a metaphor for personal growth and resilience.

-- In Japan, the butterfly is seen as a symbol of happiness, romantic love and longevity – representing the joyful transformation and endurance of strong relationships.
+- In Japan, the butterfly is seen as a symbol of happiness, romantic love, and longevity – representing the joyful transformation and endurance of strong relationships.

 7. The Phoenix

 The phoenix is a legendary bird that symbolizes rebirth and renewal.
-According to mythology, the phoenix lives for several hundred years before it burns itself to ashes and is then reborn from those ashes.This powerful symbol represents the idea that destruction can lead to new beginnings and that individuals have the capacity to rise from their own challenges and setbacks.
+According to mythology, the phoenix lives for several hundred years before it burns itself to ashes and is then reborn from those ashes.

 The phoenix teaches us that growth often involves overcoming difficulties and that we have the strength to start anew, no matter how dire our circumstances may seem.

-Across many cultures, this mythical bird is revered as a symbol of hope, optimism, and the indomitable human spirit.
-The phoenix’s story teaches that growth is an ongoing process, and that with the right mindset, we all have the capacity to rise from the ashes, reborn and ready to spread our wings.
+The phoenix’s story teaches that growth is an ongoing process and that with the right mindset, we all can rise from the ashes, reborn, and ready to spread our wings.

 6. The Lotus Flower